Skip to main content

 The mainstays of leukemia treatment for adults have been chemotherapy, radiation therapy, and stem cell transplantation.
 Over the last two decades, targeted therapies have also become part of the standard of care for some types of leukemia.
 These treatments target proteins that control how cancer cells grow, divide, and spread.
 Different types of leukemia require different combinations of therapies.
 For a complete list of all currently approved drugs, see Drugs Approved for Leukemia.

 Although much progress has been made against some types of leukemia, others still have relatively poor rates of survival.
-And, as the population ages, there is a greater need for treatment regimens that are less toxic.
+And, as the population ages, there is a greater need for treatment regimens that are more effective and less toxic than standard chemotherapy.

 Acute Lymphoblastic Leukemia (ALL) Treatment